appsinprogress/penmark/README.md

 This package is a set of 3 components that allow you to enable this CMS experience:
 * Login: used to login to get GitHub credentials
-* Drafts: used to create & edit drafts (stored in your own GitHub under folder _drafts)
+* Drafts: used to create & edit drafts (stored in your own GitHub repo)
 * Edit: used to edit existing blog posts

 ## Getting started